hotosm/learnosm/_posts/en/mobile-mapping/0900-12-03-gpslogger.md

 ​Manually Recording Traces
 ---------------------

 To start collecting logs (in Simple view), simply click on the blue button.
-A spinner will appear near the upper right corner of the screen to indicate the atttempt to get a fix on satellites.
+A spinner will appear near the upper right corner of the screen to indicate the attempt to get a fix on satellites.
 A green circle will show in the upper right hand area to indicate logging is on going.

 To stop recording data any time, just press the green *Stop Logging* button.